Decision Making Guide

 Transfers among investments may be made to the extent allowed by each provider and as permitted under applicable Income Tax Regulations.
 Information about available investments including investment performance, expenses, prospectuses and fund fact sheets can be obtained from the ORP Plan Providers.

-Mutual fund and annuity investments are currently offered through these providers:
+Mutual fund and/or annuity investments are currently offered through these providers:

 - Fidelity Investments

 - VALIC (closed to new participants)

 When you enroll in the ORP, you select a provider to invest contributions (employer, employee, tier 4 ORP employer match, and, if applicable, rollovers) in the investment funds you choose.

 - You may change investment companies for future contributions once per calendar year, subject to any restrictions or fees required by your current provider.

 - You may transfer existing account balances among ORP investment companies at any time, subject to provider fees and restrictions.

 - You may change among investment funds offered by your current provider as often as permitted by the provider.